markqvist/Reticulum/docs/manual/_sources/interfaces.rst.txt

 *Please Note!* Using broadcast UDP traffic has performance implications, especially on WiFi.
-If your goal is simply to enable easy communication with all peers in your local ethernet broadcast domain, the :ref:`Auto Interface<interfaces-auto>` performs better, and is just as easy to use.
+If your goal is simply to enable easy communication with all peers in your local ethernet broadcast domain, the :ref:`Auto Interface<interfaces-auto>` performs better, and is even easier to use.

 The below example is enabled by default on new Reticulum installations, as it provides an easy way to get started and to test Reticulum on a